The Characteristic Mapping Method for the Linear Advection of Arbitrary Sets: Introduction

-In our paper we adopt an implicit point of view.
-That is we propose an Eulerian method to linearly advect arbitrary sets without topological changes under a given velocity field.
-For instance, such a framework enables one to evolve, within the same domain and using the same method, the interface between two fluids (closed surface) and an elastic membrane (open surface).
-To this end, we note that under linear advection, any set may be written as a composition of the initial condition with the mapping from a given time back to the initial time.
-It is clear that all information necessary for advecting a set is contained in this map.
-In the present paper we develop a method that evolves the map appropriately discretized on a regular Cartesian grid.
-Similar ideas have been used in various contexts, most recently, Pons et al. \cite{pons2006maintaining} for point correspondence, Kamrin et al. \cite{kamrin2012reference} in the context of elasticity and Ying and Cand\`{e}s \cite{ying2006fast} for the computation of geodesics.
-For level sets, Kohno and Nave \cite{kohno2013new} proposed a method in which periodic remapping was introduced to control the solution error in time.\\
+The approach presented in this paper adopts an implicit point of view.
+We propose an Eulerian method to advect arbitrary sets under a given velocity field.
+Note that for divergence-free velocity fields, topological changes in the solution are impossible.
+Coalescence and breaking dynamics are the result of non-linear behaviors and will require significant extension to the current approach.
+This will be the subject of follow-up work.
+For the linear advection equation, one can check that the deformation map induced by the velocity, together with the initial condition, contains the full information for the solution of the advection equation.
+Our method discretizes the evolution of the deformation map on a regular Cartesian grid.
+The solution of the advection equation at any time can then be obtained as the pullback of the initial condition by this map.
+We call this approach the Characteristics Mapping (CM) method.
+This method is based on the work of Kohno and Nave \cite{kohno2013new} and relies on the Gradient-Augmented level-set (GALS) \cite{nave2010gradient} approach to evolve the map.
+Similar ideas have been used in various other contexts, most recently by Pons et al. \cite{pons2006maintaining} for point correspondence, Kamrin et al. \cite{kamrin2012reference} in the context of elasticity, and Ying and Cand\`{e}s \cite{ying2006fast} for the computation of geodesics.